 Add water and starter to the dry ingredients and stir until the liquid is incorporated.

 Cover the bowl with plastic and let sit 10-14 hours at room temperature (~68-72°F).

 Use a plastic scraper to remove the dough from the bowl and turn onto a floured surface.
 Gently fold the dough into an oval about the length of an oblong proofing basket.
 Cover loosely with plastic and rest for 15 minutes.

 Spray the inside of the oblong proofing basket with olive oil spray.
 Sprinkle the sides and bottom liberally with wheat bran (or cornmeal or flour).
+(This dough is wet enough that it will stick to even a well-floured cloth liner.
+You could use a parchment paper sling if you prefer.)
 Transfer dough to the proofing basket.
 Cover with damp towel or plastic bowl cover.
 Let rise for about 1 1/2 to 2 hours.

 About half an hour before rising time is up, place empty covered oblong clay baker in oven.
 Preheat oven to 500°F for about 35 minutes.

 Take the clay baker out of the oven.
-Carefully turn the dough from the proofing basket into the clay baker.
+Carefully turn the dough from the proofing basket into the clay baker (or lift your parchment paper sling into the clay baker).
 Slash the loaf with a bread lame.
 Replace the top and put the clay baker back into the oven.

 Let bread cool completely on rack.
-Try to resist the urge to eat it until it is cool.
+Try to resist the urge to eat it until it has cooled for at least an hour.
 Enjoy!